 Well, since my stay in California, I’ve done some pretty lengthy research on probiotics so you don’t have to.
 And I’ve disseminated my findings here to share with you in the hopes of answering some questions I think many of us are wondering.

 First up: What are probiotics and what do they do for the body?

-A: the literal definition of probiotics is; bacteria – live bacteria that assist with the overall health of our microbiome and our immune system.
+A: the literal definition of probiotics is; bacteria – live bacteria that assist with the overall health of our microbiome and our immune system which we can also strengthen with natural products and supplements.
 These are the “good” kind of bacteria that: